illlustr/NAIIVE/content/docs/1_service/1_general.md

 ### Vision

-- expanding and accelerating technology adaptation for everyone.
+- expand and accelerating technology adaptation for everyone.
+- technology not just a tool for a select few but a universal resource that drives innovation, efficiency, and progress.

 ### Mission

-- A straight forward solution to adapt & integrate technology.
-- Transparent & Neutral in every opinion, discursion, & projects.
+- Provide straightforward solutions for seamless technology adaptation and integration.
+- Uphold transparency and neutrality in all our opinions, discussions, and projects.
-- familiarizing technology by providing clear explanation with a general idea / example.
+- Foster familiarity with technology by offering clear explanations and practical examples.